nirbar/wix4-1/README.md

 - [6298](https://github.com/wixtoolset/issues/issues/6298): Extract detached containers with "wix burn extract"
 - [6252](https://github.com/wixtoolset/issues/issues/6252): Automatically add -norestart flag for any burn ExePackage, BundlePackage, and related bundles
 - [7552](https://github.com/wixtoolset/issues/issues/7552): Add burn command line argument to log to console: /clog or /conlog
 - [7877](https://github.com/wixtoolset/issues/issues/7877): ArpEntry reads QuietUninstallString or UninstallString, and uses UninstallArguments for the uninstall command line
+- ExePackage/@DetectVersionVariable: Support using one of the XxxSearch elements to provide a version number in a variable to test against the package's version.